 The recent release of the latest Trends in International Mathematics and Science Study (TIMSS)[ii] shows Australia has not improved in performances in maths and science in 20 years.
 Australian Year 4 maths students were outperformed by 21 countries, Year 4 science students by 17 countries, Year 8 maths students left behind by 12 countries and Year 8 science behind 14.

 Samsung and SVA will work together to help expand the Bright Spots Schools Connection with a focus on improving access to STEM education opportunities for disadvantaged students.
 Support will include providing professional development for school leadership, from STEM training to coaching and school site visits; access to STEM intervention strategies; and participation in curated STEM activities including local, online and tailored expertise for school leadership teams.

-Samsung Corporate Social Responsibility Manager, Tess Ariotti said:
+Samsung Head of Corporate Social Responsibility, Tess Ariotti said:

 ‘Australia’s employment landscape is rapidly changing and skills in STEM are becoming increasingly relevant across all industries and future career paths.’

 ‘Through our partnership with SVA, we want to foster innovation and encourage STEM adoption at a system level.
 We hope to reach students who aren’t already engaging with STEM with high quality learning programs that will help equip them with skills for the workforce of the future.’

 Established in 2014 by SVA, the Bright Spots Schools Connection supports a group of schools serving disadvantaged communities in three states.
 The program aims to share the success of high performing schools in tough communities, to spread what works across other schools in some of the most challenged school communities in Australia.
 This innovative model enables school leaders to help improve teaching and learning through a collaborative network, using evidence in practice.